bestia-dev/foreground_scheduler/README.md

 what is going on.
 And then detach again.
 Watching the stdout of the program "in foreground" is easier then reading logs.
 This is from the viewpoint of a developer.
 I want to see my program how it works after every modification.
 This is great for beta web servers.
 They need to run indefinitely.
 For other tasks like fetching data every hour I need a scheduler.
-The scheduler will run indefinitely.
+The scheduler will run indefinitely inside a screen.
 The fetch program will run for a few seconds every hour.

 ## Run

-Run it with this arguments:
+Run it with this arguments minute, command, args:

-`foreground_scheduler "4 *","cargo crev repo fetch trusted"`
+`foreground_scheduler 4 cargo "crev repo fetch trusted"`
 This will run every hour at xx:04 minutes.

 ## Development